Samuel Hardy

 of Beat Bank, Denton, Lancashire

 On completion of his apprenticeship he joined the militia.
 At this time there were two forces described as militia.
 One was a military body whose function was to preserve internal order and defend the locality against invaders, while the other was known as the posse comitatus (sheriff's posse) whose function was to keep the peace and arrest felons.
 It is likely that Hardy had joined the former force.
 In 1813 he volunteered for the famous 52nd (Oxfordshire) Regiment of Foot (Light Infantry).
-The colonel of this regiment was Sir John Colborne (16 February 1778-17 April 1863), later Field Marshal John Colborne, 1st Baron Seaton, GCB, GCMB, GCH, who was born at Lyndhurst, Hampshire, and educated at Christ's College, London and Winchester College.
+The colonel of this regiment was Sir John Colborne (16 Feb 1778-17 Apr 1863), later Field Marshal John Colborne, 1st Baron Seaton, GCB, GCMB, GCH, who was born at Lyndhurst, Hampshire, and educated at Christ's College, London and Winchester College.

-Sir John Colborne
+Sir John Colborne.

 Under the command of Colonel Colborne, Hardy took part in fierce fighting at Nive, Toulouse, Orthes and Nivelle.
-However, it was at the Battle of Waterloo on the 18 June 1815 that the 52nd covered itself with glory for it fell to Colonel Colborne to lead the advance that determined the fortunes of the day.
+However, it was at the Battle of Waterloo on the 18 Jun 1815 that the 52nd covered itself with glory for it fell to Colonel Colborne to lead the advance that determined the fortunes of the day.
 In so doing, the French Old Guard (veterans of the French Army's Imperial Guard under Napoleon Bonaparte) was repulsed at the close of the day.
 The columns of the Old Guard were gaining the summit of the British position and were forcing back one of the companies of the 95th.
 Colborne noticed the danger and gave the order for the 52nd to advance.
 The Duke of Wellington observed this movement and realising its importance he sent an order to Colborne to continue his advance.
 The 52nd then charged into battle with such ferocity that the columns of the Old Guard could not resist.
 This charge by the 52nd has been classed as one of the most brilliant in the annals of the British Army.
 During the engagement, Hardy was wounded in the arm by a musket shot.

 By 1820, Hardy was back in England and he was billeted at Derby where he met and married a farmer's daughter.
-It is likely that she was called Sarah Wheatley and the couple were married on the 6 November 1821 at Sawley, Derby.
+It is likely that she was called Sarah Wheatley and the couple were married on the 6 Nov 1821 at Sawley, Derby.
 The couple's first child, James, was born in Derby at about the same time.
 Sarah was the daughter of William Wheatley and she was Christened on the 3 May 1795 at Sawley and Long Eaton, Derby.
 Hardy purchased his discharge from the army and returned to Lancashire with his wife and infant son.
-The couple settled on Broom Lane, off Hyde Road, Haughton, where he took up his shoe making trade.
+The couple settled on Broom Ln, off Hyde Rd, Haughton, where he took up his shoe making trade.
 It is understood that he was also a boot maker for the military for which he gained a good reputation.
 In 1858 he was awarded a pension of 6d per day, which was afterwards increased to 9d per day.
-He died on Monday, 10 April 1865, aged 74 years (Ref.
+He died on the 10 Apr 1865, aged 74 years (Ref.
 DEN/9/54) and he was buried in the graveyard of Denton Chapel (St Lawrence's).

 1841 Census

-Bentley's Buildings, Broom Lane, Haughton
+Bentley's Buildings, Broom Ln, Haughton

 No relationships were given and ages were rounded down to a multiple of five.

-Samuel HARDY 45 Shoe Maker Yes
+Shoe Maker

 1851 Census

-Broom Lane, Haughton
+Broom Ln, Haughton

 1861 Census

-Bentley Cottages, Broom Lane, Haughton
+Bentley Cottages, Broom Ln, Haughton

 †Sarah HARDY in 1841.